The 4 Different Types of Fashion Photography

 Usually, the biggest problem the photographer faces with this style of fashion photography is the lighting.
 You want to use lighting that captures the details of the clothing without washing out the colors.
 To do this, it’s best to avoid using indoor lights or shooting at night.

 An offshoot of catalog photography is called Lookbook.
-It combines catalog photography with lifestyle photography and involves shooting models wearing the clothes in authentic locations and in everyday situations.
+It combines catalog photography with lifestyle photography and involves shooting models wearing clothes in authentic locations and in everyday situations.

 High Fashion Photography